Is Serving Tea and Coffee Good for Your Child’s Health?

 Take a small piece of ginger and grate it.
-Add the grated ginger in some water and let it boil.
-Let it boil for about 5-7 minutes, then add lemon juice and a spoonful of honey.
+Add the grated ginger in some water and let it boil for about 5-7 minutes.
+Then, add lemon juice and a spoonful of honey.
 Let the tea cool before you serve it to your kid.

 4. Chamomile Tea

 Chamomile tea offers a host of health benefits to children.
-It helps relieve stomach ache and cure digestion problems, gastric problems, insomnia, common cold, etc. However, you must watch out for allergy here, as it can be allergic to babies in a rare extent.
+It helps relieve stomach aches and cures digestion problems, gastric problems, insomnia, the common cold, etc. However, you must watch out for allergy here, as it can be allergic to babies in a rare extent.